-Gumuk Pasir Parangkusumo is coastal sand dunes located at Bantul, Yogyakarta.
+Gumuk Pasir Parangkusumo is a coastal sand dune located at Bantul, Yogyakarta.
 Parangkusumo sand dunes stretch for 2 km from Opak River to the famous Parangtritis Beach.
 It’s the one and only coastal dunes in Indonesia.
 In fact, there are only three coastal dunes in South East Asia.

 The Gumuk Pasir Parangkusumo, in the Philipines (La Paz Sand Dunes).
 And Vietnam has Mui Ne Sand Dunes.
 The sand is a product of volcanic activities of Yogyakarta mountains, Merapi and Merbabu.
 Opak River carries volcanic ashes which then are carried by air to Parangtritis Beach.

 Wind and waves then erode the fine grains and pull them over the shore.
 This process happened a long time ago and still going.
 Scientists even say that every day Gumuk Pasir Parangkusumo is only getting wider.
 The climate of Gumuk Pasir mimics the desert climate.